 Satisfactory evaluation in Student Mentor 291 for two semesters and attendance at a total of three training sessions (assisting with one), prerequisite.
-May be taken two semesters for credit on a graded basis.

-402. The United States in the Twentieth Century.
+The United States in the Twentieth Century.
+402.

 The political and cultural relations with Europe since 1900; participation in World War I; economic and political reactions to the war, culminating in depression and change of political administration; the Roosevelt Administration and the extension of social control; impact of world politics on the United States; factors working for and against solidarity of the Americas; rise and decline of isolationism; World War II; cold war.